cgre23/cgre23.github.io/euxfel.md

 </p>

 <p align="center"><small>  Fig. 2 - Photon energy values at which diffraction occurs in a diamond crystal, as a function of the pitch angle for fixed values of the roll and yaw angles.
 Each curve corresponds to reflection from a different set of crystallographic planes.
-A partial list of reflections is shown in the legend. </small> </p> <br><br>
+A partial list of reflections is shown in the legend. </small> </p> <br>

 <p align="justify"> Crystal reflections are first scanned at different pitch angles using the spectrometer, and the image obtained is binarized.